EthanQY/EthanQY.github.io/hobbies.md

   - go-karts
   - sim races

+## Investments

+Qianyi is very interested in investment and financial management.
+He primarily invests in the A-share market, U.S. stock ETFs, gold, and bonds.
+He focuses on risk control to achieve stable appreciation of his assets.

 ## Hit the gym
 Qianyi is also working on maintaining a healthy weight, like many people.